ryanbolesta/engtest/README.md

 * Select 3-4 fields from the user's details to display per page
 * Dynamic paging controls (i.e. if no previous page is available, no previous link is presented)
 * Scalable in terms of not holding the entire user collection in memory, let the API do the work for you.
+* API credentials and/or bearer tokens can be hard coded with values obtained out-of-band
 * You're familiar with [curl](https://curl.haxx.se) for testing Restful APIs

 **Hint**: How much work can the API do for you?